stefanthoss/stefandroid-blog/_posts/2021-03-08-pfsense-bufferbloat-high-latency.md

 ---
 layout: post
-title: "Fix pfSense high latency during high upload throughput"
+title: "Fix high latency when maxing out upload bandwidth on pfSense"
 tags: networking linux pfsense
 ---

-If you max out the upload that your Internet connection provides, you might experience degraded performance on your pfSense router.
-You will see high latency/ping (RTT) and high packet loss on the pfSense dashboard and your clients will experience slow-loading web pages, distorted video/voice calls, and unresponsive behavior.
+If you max out the upload bandwidth that your Internet connection provides, you might experience degraded performance on your pfSense router.
+You will see high latency/ping (RTT) and high packet loss.
+The clients accessing the Internet will experience slow-loading web pages, distorted video/voice calls, and unresponsive behavior.
 This is known as [Bufferbloat](https://www.bufferbloat.net/projects/bloat/wiki/Introduction/) and is basically traffic piling up on the router due to the Internet upload bandwith being limiting to outgoing traffic.